DakotaNelson/coffee-bar/README.md

 #### Todo:
  * Tests!
  * ~~Show last ten transactions.~~
- * Turn users into a class/object to make the code cleaner.
+ * Turn customers into a class/object to make the code cleaner.
+ * Show past five rejected Venmo transactions (i.e. where a matching Venmo username couldn't be found)